Quantum Mechanics (book)

-Quantum Mechanics (Mécanique quantique), often called the Cohen-Tannoudji, is a series of standard ungraduate-level quantum mechanics textbook written originally in French by Nobel laureate in Physics Claude Cohen-Tannoudji, Bernard Diu and Franck Laloë; in 1973.
+Quantum Mechanics (Mécanique quantique), often called the Cohen-Tannoudji, is a series of standard undergraduate-level quantum mechanics textbook written originally in French by Nobel laureate in Physics Claude Cohen-Tannoudji, Bernard Diu and Franck Laloë; in 1973.
 The first edition was published by Collection Enseignement des Sciences in Paris, and was translated to English by Wiley.

 The book was originally divided into two volumes.
 A third volume was published in 2017.

 The book structure is notable for having an extensive set of complementary chapters, introduced along with a "reader's guide", at the end of each main chapter.